Table of Contents

-Before making the decision to undergo stem cell therapy or regenerative medicine, it is important that you consult with your doctor to discuss all of the potential risks and benefits.
+Before deciding to undergo stem cell therapy or regenerative medicine, you must consult with your doctor to discuss all of the potential risks and benefits.
 Once you have decided that stem cell therapy is right for you, the next step is finding a reputable and qualified doctor who can perform the procedure.

 Efficacy and Research

-There are many promising studies pointing to the future of care with stem cell treatments, involving mesenchymal stem cells or bone marrow stem cells.
+Many promising studies are pointing to the future of care with stem cell treatments, involving mesenchymal stem cells or bone marrow stem cells.
 Stem cell treatments, while less common, are still being completed in various places across the United States.
 Different states have different regulations, so it is important to check with your state’s medical board to see if the procedure is legal in your state.